Kris Wright: Stock car racing

-Wright's first starts in stock car racing took place during summer 2020.
+Wright's first start in stock car racing took place during the summer of 2020.
 In June, he raced in the ARCA Menards Series West doubleheader at Utah Motorsports Campus, where he finished second and third.

-In August, he joined the GMS Racing organization, racing in the ARCA Menards Series and the NASCAR Gander RV & Outdoors Truck Series on a part-time basis.
-His debut with the team came on August 1 in the CARS Super Late Model Tour at Hickory Motor Speedway, where he finished 11th.
-His first ARCA and NASCAR Truck starts for GMS took place at Michigan International Speedway and the Daytona International Speedway road course, respectively.
+In August, Wright joined the GMS Racing organization, racing in the ARCA Menards Series and the NASCAR Gander RV & Outdoors Truck Series on a part-time basis.
+His debut with the team came on August 1 in the CARS Super Late Model Tour at Hickory Motor Speedway, where he finished eleventh.
+His first ARCA and NASCAR Truck start for GMS took place at Michigan International Speedway and the Daytona International Speedway road course, respectively.

 Wright joined Young's Motorsports for the full 2021 NASCAR Truck Series season, driving the No. 02; he also debuted the team's ARCA program at the Daytona test in January.
 After running the season opener, he also signed with NASCAR Xfinity Series team Sam Hunt Racing as a road course ringer.
 Wright missed the Atlanta Motor Speedway race in March after testing positive for COVID-19.

-For 2022, Wright will drive the No. 44 Niece Motorsports Chevrolet full-time, but would later leave the team on August.
-However, Wright was announced to run the rest of the Xfinity Series season with Brandonbilt Motorsports from August onwards, only excluding three races which owner Brandon Brown himself will drive, and the car having sponsorship from FNB Corporation.
+For 2022, Wright would be announced to drive the No. 44 Niece Motorsports Chevrolet full-time, but would later leave the team in August.
+However, Wright was announced to run the rest of the Xfinity Series season with Brandonbilt Motorsports from August onwards, excluding three races which owner Brandon Brown himself drove, and the car having sponsorship from FNB Corporation.

-On February 8, 2023, it was announced that Wright would return to the same truck he drove in 2021, the No. 02 for Young's Motorsports and run full-time in the Truck Series in 2023.
+On February 8, 2023, it was announced that Wright would return to the same truck he drove in 2021, the No. 02 for Young's Motorsports, and run full-time in the Truck Series in 2023.
+After earning only three top twenty finishes in the first eleven races, Wright and the team would agree to part ways effective immediately before the race at World Wide Technology Raceway.

+On November 14, 2023, it was announced that Wright will run full-time in the ARCA Menards Series in 2024, driving the No. 15 Toyota for Venturini Motorsports.
+Wright also raced for Tricon Garage in two races in 2024.

+On November 20, 2024, Our Motorsports announced that Wright will replace Anthony Alfredo as the driver of the No. 5 Chevrolet for the 2025 NASCAR Xfinity Series season.
+On July 15, after Kaz Grala replaced Wright in entry list for Dover, Wright confirmed he had mutually parted ways with the team.
+At the time, Wright was 29th in the standings, last among full-time drivers, and had only scored three top twenty finishes.

+On July 28, 2025, it was announced that Wright would return to Venturini's ARCA team part-time for three races.

+On September 29, 2025, it was announced that Wright would join McAnally–Hilgemann Racing's Truck team for Charlotte Roval and Talladega.